yuanz03/tp/docs/UserGuide.md

 **Q: How do I quickly find all available players for a match?**<br>
 **A:** Use the `filter i/FIT` command to show only players with no injuries.
 You can combine this with team filtering: `filter tm/U16 i/FIT` to see all fit players in the U16 team.

-**Q: Can I track multiple injuries for one player?**<br>
+**Q: Can I track multiple injuries for a player?**<br>
 **A:** Yes!
-Players can have multiple concurrent injuries.
+Players can sustain multiple concurrent injuries.
 Use `assigninjury` multiple times for different injuries, and use `unassigninjury` to remove specific injuries when they recover.

 **Q: What if I make a typo in a player's name?**<br>
 **A:** Use the `edit` command to correct it.
 For example: `edit pl/Jon Doe n/John Doe` will rename "Jon Doe" to "John Doe".